Unsteady dynamics of a classical particle-wave entity: The steady walking solution and its linear stability analysis

 As before, the stability of the inline walking motion can be determined by finding the poles of $X_{1}(s)$ in Eq.~\eqref{eq: poles}~\cite{Oza2013}.

 To model the walking dynamics of the droplet, a Bessel function wave form, $A(x)=\text{J}_0(x)$, is typically used and has been studied in detail~\citep{Oza2013,Durey2020}.
-This Bessel wave field has two key features: (i) a spatial decay and (ii) spatial oscillations.
+This Bessel wave form has two key features: (i) a spatial decay and (ii) spatial oscillations.
 We decouple these features by considering two alternate wave forms: a Gaussian wave form $A(x)=\text{e}^{-(x/2)^2}$, which has spatial decay but no oscillations, and a sinusoidal wave form $A(x)=\cos(x)/2$, which has oscillations but no spatial decay.
-Both of these wave fields have been chosen such that the first and second derivatives of the wave form, $f(x)$ and $f'(x)$, match with the Bessel function wave form at the location where the wave is created.
+Both of these wave forms have been chosen such that their first and second derivatives, $f(x)$ and $f'(x)$, match with the Bessel function wave form at the location where the wave is created.
 A comparison of the three wave forms and their gradients is shown in Fig.~\ref{Fig: wave compare}.
 We investigate the linear stability of steady walking using a Gaussian wave form in Sec.~\ref{sec: gauss wave}, a Bessel wave form in Sec.~\ref{bessel wave form}, and a sinusoidal wave form in Sec.~\ref{sinusoidal wave form}.
-To understand the effects of spatial decay and spatial oscillations on this instability, we also consider in Sec.~\ref{sine gauss} a combined sinusoidal Gaussian wave form $A(x)=\frac{1}{2}\cos(x)\text{e}^{-(x/2l)^2}$ and study the instability as the parameter $l$ is varied.
+To understand the effects of spatial decay and spatial oscillations on the instability of the steady walking state, we also consider in Sec.~\ref{sine gauss} a combined sinusoidal Gaussian wave form $A(x)=\frac{1}{2}\cos(x)\text{e}^{-(x/2l)^2}$ and study the instability of the steady walking state as the spatial decay length scale $l$ is varied.